StrangeBeeCorp/docs/docs/cortex/api/how-to-create-an-analyzer.md

 configuration in `/etc/cortex/application.conf` if needed.
 You can provide this information in a `README` file.

 ### Verify Execution
-Use these three simple checks before submtting your analyzer:
+Use these three simple checks before submitting your analyzer:

 -   Ensure it works with the expected configuration, TLP or dataType.
 -   Ensure it works with missing configuration, dataType or TLP: your